ajhamwood/citizen-guidance/subsystems/virtualcomp.md

 ### Univalence-compatible pattern matching in virtual computer

-- With Transport, could programs potentially take advantage of eg contract cost optimisations by transporting data structures to structures on primitives?
+- ~~With Transport, could programs potentially take advantage of eg contract cost optimisations by transporting data structures to structures on primitives?
 Ie explicitly targeting compiler optimisations... something like a *view*?
   ==> Proof terms can be transported, so programs can be transported.
-This is crazy awesome, because given a correct description within the virtual computer of Citizen's subsystems, we can introduce proofs of external behaviour within contracts!
+This is crazy awesome, because given a correct description within the virtual computer of Citizen's subsystems, we can introduce proofs of external behaviour within contracts!~~
+- Cubical is not even ready in Agda yet, put outside scope for now

 ### Name for the high level language?